 In the next stage of payroll processing, the actual payroll calculations are done.

-In the third stage of the payroll processing, all the statutory deductions are done, payroll details are recording into the accounting system, payouts are released and payroll reporting is done.
+In the third stage of the payroll processing, all the statutory deductions are done, payroll details are recorded into the accounting system, payouts are released and payroll reporting is done.

 Statutory compliance: While processing the payroll you need to consider statutory deductions.
 EPF, ESI, and TDS are some deductions done in this process.
 After deductions are done, the company remits the deducted amount to the relevant government agencies.
 The payment frequency depends on the due type.
 Dues are paid through challans.
 Once they are paid, it’s important to file a return.